12dash/NetworkScience/README.md

-# NetworkScience
+# Course Project for Network Science(NTU)
-Coauthorship data from the DBLP computer science bibliography for SCSE Faculty network was used to create collaboration networks, where authors (nodes) are connected with an edge if they have co-authored at least one paper.
-Through our work in this report, we aim to answer the following question: “Can network science help us to understand research collaboration among SCSE faculty members over time and, if possible, explain the reputation growth?”
+For the project, a collaboraion network was created using the bibliography data from DBLP website for Computer Science.
+The nodes represent an author an edge represents if they have colloborated ever.
+The project aims aim to answer the following question:
+>Can network science help us to understand research collaboration among SCSE faculty members over time ?
+>And if possible, explain the reputation growth?